 Housing costs in Davis are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Davis is a decidedly white-collar city, with fully 92.71% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Davis is a city of professionals, sales and office workers and managers.
-There are especially a lot of people living in Davis who work in teaching (17.71%), management occupations (10.61%) and sales jobs (8.58%).
+Davis is a decidedly white-collar city, with fully 93.82% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Davis is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Davis who work in teaching (18.58%), management occupations (9.66%), and office and administrative support (8.16%).